 Variety

 First of all, what is a coffee variety?
 A variety is a variation of the Coffea Arabica plant.
 The coffee cherry has subsets of plants, each with its own characteristics.
 Coffee varieties have a tight-knit parallel to something like apple varieties.
 Granny Smith, Fuji, and Red Delicious are all apples, but each variety has its own unique physical characteristics, color, shape, and most importantly; flavor profile.
 Coffee is the exact same way.
 Bourbon, Pacamara, and Geisha varieties are all Arabica cherries, but each has its own subset of differences.
-To learn more about what exactly a variety is, check out our blog called Coffee Varieties Explained in Two Stories.

 Some varieties are found more commonly in certain regions and tend to favor their specific climate.
 The Bourbon variety, for example, is known for being found all over South and Central America.
 It can be found in Africa too, but has become most popular in Latin America.